Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

             threshold that is best suited for your problem and datasets.
         - Most of the time, the top-left value on ROC curve should give you a quite good threshold
+    - The AUC-ROC Curve is a performance measurement for classification problems that tells us how much a model is capable of distinguishing between classes.
+    - A higher AUC means that a model is more accurate.

 - log loss
     - Log Loss = - 1.0 * ( target * log(prediction) + (1 - target) * log(1 - prediction) )